 Generally, it’s recommended you store spices for no longer than six months to a year, but I’d be surprised if this seasoning lasts that long.
 As you’ll see, there are so many ways to use this delicious homemade Cajun seasoning.

 Oh, there are so many possibilities.
 Where do I even begin?
 Naturally, Cajun seasoning is a common ingredient in many classic Cajun and Creole dishes.
-Throw it into an etouffee or gumbo, which I will share a recipe for later this week, and you’re on your way to a perfectly seasoned dish with just the right amount of spice.
+Throw it into an etouffee or gumbo, and you’re on your way to a perfectly seasoned dish with just the right amount of spice.
+Some of my favorite dishes for this seasoning are Instant Pot red beans and rice, shrimp and crab gumbo, andouille sausage-chicken gumbo and summer shrimp étouffée.

 Smother a piece of salmon in this Cajun seasoning and blacken it in a cast-iron skillet.
 Love to roast or grill chicken?
 Good news!
 This Cajun seasoning is perfect for either preparation method.